 Want to work with us?
 We are looking for nice and intelligent people that contribute to our plans hands-on.
 Now what are these plans?
 The Hybrid Publishing lab is researching how digital change affects the world of academic and independent publishing.
 The team you will join is a group of about 20 researchers, who are interested in the change of publishing and coordinate their efforts in Lüneburg.

 The two jobs open at the moment are covering the area of entrepreneurship and project management.
 Among other things, we are planning to establish a closer contact to publishing houses.
 Also we need some help to organise thrilling events, bigger conferences and workshops.

-Please email your job applications and a CV to the emails you’ll find on the official job descriptions below.
-And don’t hesistate to contact us if you have any questions.
+Please send us your job applications and a CV to the email address you’ll find on the official job descriptions below.
+They are in German… Yes, for the jobs you’ll need both, English and German language skills.
+Contact us if you have any questions.
 We are looking forward to hear from you!

 Official Job description (german):

 In Media Res, a project by ‘The Institute for the Future of the Book‘ put out a call for curators (here: academics, journalists, critics, media professionals and fans) to contribute to Everyday Archives.
 It’s due 2nd of September.

 “In Media Res is dedicated to experimenting with collaborative, multi-modal forms of online scholarship.
 Our goal is to promote an online dialogue amongst scholars and the public about contemporary approaches to studying media.
 In Media Res provides a forum for more immediate critical engagement with media at a pace closer to how we experience mediated texts.